1There was a man in the land of Uz whose name was Job. That man was blameless and upright, and one who feared God and turned away from evil.

 4Your words have supported the one who was falling; you have made firm the feeble knees.

-5But now it has come to you, and you faint.
+5But now it has come to you, and you are weary.
 It touches you, and you are troubled.

-6Is not your fear of God your confidence?
-Is not the integrity of your ways your hope?
+6Isn’t your fear of God your confidence?
+Isn’t the integrity of your ways your hope?

 7“Consider now: who, being innocent, has ever perished?
 Or where were the upright cut off?